danielegasparri/SPAN/README.md

 ****Purpose****

-SPAN is a Python 3.X graphical interface program designed to perform operations and analyses on astronomical wavelength-calibrated 1D spectra, optimised for the visible and near-infrared bands.
+SPAN is a Python 3.X graphical interface program designed to perform operations and analyses on astronomical wavelength-calibrated 1D spectra, optimised for the visible and near-infrared bands and galaxy spectra.

 The program accepts ASCII and fits binary tables 1D spectra.
 SPAN deals with linear sampled spectra, with wavelength in physical units (A, nm and mu).
 If you don't have linear sampled spectra and/or with log/ln wavelength scale, SPAN will try to read the spectra, will convert them automatically to linear sampling and will assign a physical wavelength scale.
 If these operations fails, your spectra will show strange wavelength scale when clicking 'Plot'.
 If that is the case, you will need to adjust them with other software before load to SPAN.